fleek-platform/website/src/content/guides/fleek-functions-http-types/index.md

 ---

-In this guide, we've explored how Fleek Function types can enhance your serverless edge functions by providing type safety and robust handling of HTTP requests and responses.You can ensure that your HTTP interactions are well-structured and less prone to runtime errors.
+In this guide, we've explored how Fleek Function types can enhance your serverless edge functions by providing type safety and robust handling of HTTP requests and responses.
+You can ensure that your HTTP interactions are well-structured and less prone to runtime errors.

 We explored the fleek-function-utils library, which offers practical utilities for debugging and applying these types.
 Specifically, we examined the wrapper function, an asynchronous utility that simplifies handling HTTP requests, logging, and debugging.
 Using these types offers several benefits:

-- **Type Safety**: Ensures that the structure of HTTP requests and responses is consistent, reducing the likelihood of runtime errors due to unexpected data formats.
+- **Type safety**: Ensures that the structure of HTTP requests and responses is consistent, reducing the likelihood of runtime errors due to unexpected data formats.
-- **Error Handling**: Simplifies the detection and handling of errors, providing detailed error messages and stack traces.
+- **Error handling**: Simplifies the detection and handling of errors, providing detailed error messages and stack traces.
-- **Enhanced Debugging**: Allows for comprehensive logging and debug mode, making it easier to trace and fix issues.
+- **Enhanced debugging**: Allows for comprehensive logging and debug mode, making it easier to trace and fix issues.
-- **Code Readability**: Improves code readability and maintainability by clearly defining the shape of HTTP interactions.
+- **Code readability**: Improves code readability and maintainability by clearly defining the shape of HTTP interactions.

-To learn more about Fleek Functions, their use cases, and advantages they provide, check out our <u>[docs](https://fleek.xyz/docs/cli/functions/)</u>, <u>[blog](https://fleek.xyz/blog/)</u>, join our <u>[Discord Server](http://discord.gg/fleek)</u> and follow us on <u>[X](https://x.com/fleek)</u>!
+To learn more about Fleek Functions, their use cases and advantages they provide, check out our <u>[docs](https://fleek.xyz/docs/cli/functions/)</u>, <u>[blog](https://fleek.xyz/blog/)</u>, join our <u>[Discord server](http://discord.gg/fleek)</u> and follow us on <u>[X](https://x.com/fleek)</u>!